BMFer/Project-Documentation/README.md

 This is an educational resource.
 Feel free to use these templates and patterns in your own projects.

+## Security Notice

+⚠️ **Important**: This repository contains educational examples of sensitive data patterns (API keys, credentials, etc.).
+All examples are **placeholders/dummy values** used for teaching purposes.
+See [SECURITY_NOTICE.md](SECURITY_NOTICE.md) for details.

+If you receive secret scanning alerts, this is expected and safe - the "secrets" are educational examples showing what NOT to commit in real projects.

 ## License

 [To be determined]